 By becoming a conservation volunteer in South Africa, you will have the opportunity to get up close and personal with some truly remarkable animals.
 Of course, the protection of the country's wildlife is paramount, so whether you're working to educate locals about the importance of marine conservation, educating children on the concept of harmonious living (alongside their native wildlife), or combatting issues such as poaching, your time spent on a project could not be more valuable.

 South Africa is well-known for its ethnic and cultural diversity, with numerous demographics having their own language (no less than 11 exist throughout the country) and, of course, their own roots and traditions.
 While South Africa's history is peppered with major issues such as colonialism, apartheid, and financial disparity, populations across the nation had held on dearly to their unique ways of life and beliefs.
+A great way to experience this rich culture is by becoming a volunteer in South Africa, where you can immerse yourself in the local community and gain a deeper understanding of the country's history and customs.
 A few examples of cultures and traditions that continue to remain (and that the country's citizens remain incredibly proud of) can be seen below:

 South Africa has an incredibly impressive touristic landscape (you can read all about Cape Town's own offerings in this blog), and we've included a few of the country's highlights just below: